Kong/docs.konghq.com/app/konnect/service-catalog/index.md

 </details>

-<details><summary>Can I control who has access to specific services or data in the Service Catalog?</summary>
+<details><summary>Can I control who has access to specific Services or data in the Service Catalog?</summary>
 {% capture service_mapping %}
 Yes, you can configure access controls and manage permissions to Service Catalog by configuring [teams](/konnect/org-management/teams-and-roles/manage/) and [roles](/konnect/org-management/teams-and-roles/roles-reference/).
 {% endcapture %}